Samsegun/Samsegun/README.md

 ### :man_technologist: About Me : I am a Frontend Developer

-- 💻: I build responsive and performant web apps using the latest tools and technologies.
+- 💻: I build responsive and performant user interfaces using the latest tools and technologies.

 - :seedling: Open to Front-end roles.